UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 - Using the `File` menu at the top left, select `New Project`
 - Select `New Directory`
 - Select `New Project`
-- If you're not already asked to create this project as a subdirectory of `~/biotech7005`, navigate to the directory `biotech7005` using the <kbd>Browse</kbd> button
+- If you're not already asked to create this project as a subdirectory of `~`, navigate to your home directory using the <kbd>Browse</kbd> button
 - In the `Directory Name` space, enter `Practical_3`, then hit the <kbd>Create Project</kbd> button.

 This again helps us keep our code organised and is good practice.